-- image (np.ndarray) Base image. - substitution (np.ndarray) Image to substitute into the base image. - x (float) x coordinate of the point (relative to left of image). - y (float) y coordinate of the point (relative to top of image). - relative (bool) If True, x, y, w, and h are given relative to the dimensions of the image.
-Defaults to False. - loc (Loc) Location of (x,y) relative to substituted portion.
+- image (np.ndarray) Base image. - substitution (np.ndarray) Image to substitute into the base image. - x (float) x coordinate of the point (relative to left of image). - y (float) y coordinate of the point (relative to bottom of image). - relative (bool) If True, x, y, w, and h are given relative to the dimensions of the image.
+Defaults to False. - loc (str) Location of (x,y) relative to substituted portion: {upper-left, lower-left, center}.

-The image with substitution substituted in.
+Returns The image with substitution substituted in.

-$dmtools.transform.wraparound(image: ndarray) \rightarrow ndarray$ image (np.ndarray) - Image to wraparound
+dmtools.transform.wraparound(image: numpy.ndarray) \rightarrow numpy.ndarray